YubicoLabs/yed-self-service/README.md

   - [Download link here](https://docs.amplify.aws/cli/)
   - Ensure you have configured the Amplify CLI ([Instructions here](https://docs.amplify.aws/cli/start/install/))
 - AWS SNS Instance
   - Amplify is unable to create the SNS resource required to send alerts for low inventory.
-Follow these instructions to create an SNS resource
+Follow these instructions to create an SNS resource:
-  - Ensure that you name your topic **inv-monitor**, otherwise you will need to edit the lambda function, and execution role
+    1. Open AWS SNS
+    2. In the section labeled "Topics" click **Create Topic**
+    3. Name the topic **inv-monitor** - Keep the default setting
+    4. Once created go into "Subscriptions"
+    5. Set protocol to **Email**, and on Endpoint enter the email address of your YED Admin to receive inventory alerts
+    6. Ensure that you confirm the email in your inbox to continue to begin to receive alerts from AWS SNS
+  - You are now ready to send alerts through this application

 ### Installation